x3haloed/hominem/docs/human_like_reward_lora_step_by_step_plan.md

      - Load base model + LoRA adapter.
      - Load preferences.
      - Use reward model implicitly (if desired) or precomputed preferences.
+     - When using the reward model online, optionally:
+       - Query `reward_vector`, `reward_intensity`, and `safety_score` for each candidate.
+       - Use `reward_intensity` as a per-example weight in the loss.
+       - Apply a **Safety Gate** that skips or down-weights updates where `safety_score` indicates unsafe or adversarial contexts.

 4. **Checkpoint output**
    - Store LoRA weights in `artifacts/lora/<model_name>/<version>/`.